Nubian ibex: Blood composition

 Nubian ibex can balance their body's nitrogen levels on poor quality diets by reabsorbing large quantities of their bodies' urea.
 This slows their metabolism when only poor quality food is available, but Nubian ibex can regain lost body mass rapidly upon returning to a higher quality diet.
-Nubian ibex and other desert-dwelling ungulates have elevated isotopes of Nitrogen (δ^{15}N) due to their diet of plants that grow in denitrified soils.
+Nubian ibex and other desert-dwelling ungulates have elevated isotopes of nitrogen (δ^{15}N) due to their diet of plants that grow in denitrified soils.

 Most hematological, serum biochemical, and electrolyte values are consistent between males and females.
 However, females have significantly higher red blood cell counts, hematocrit, total leucocyte (white blood cell) counts, and total serum bilirubin than males.

 Genetic adaptations to the desert

 Genetic analyses identify 22 positively selected genes in Nubian ibex, when compared to domestic goats (Capra hircus).
 The genes affect such functions as immune response, protein ubiquitination, olfactory transduction, and visual development.
 3 of the genes have evolved to develop skin barriers that mitigate solar radiation in the hot desert.
-They also have copy number variations (CNVs) of genes associated with xenobiotic metabolism and energy metabolism, due to processing desert plants with many secondary metabolites.
+They have copy number variations (CNVs) of genes associated with xenobiotic metabolism and energy metabolism, due to processing desert plants with many secondary metabolites.
 Additional solar radiation mitigation adaptations include genes associated with hair follicle development and increased DNA repair mechanisms.
 Nubian ibex also have CNVs for expanded toxic compound removal, to deal with more toxic foods than other goat species eat.